-A wide range of factors and principles will be taken into account by the Minister of Minerals and Energy when considering these applications.
+A wide range of factors and principles will be taken into account by the Minister of Mineral Resources when considering these applications.
 These factors include the applicant's access to financial resources and appropriate technical ability to conduct the proposed prospecting or mining operation, the environmental impact of the operation and, in the case of prospecting rights, considerations relating to fair competition.
 Other factors include considerations relevant to promoting employment and the social and economic welfare of all South Africans and showing compliance with the provisions of the Mining Charter for the empowerment of HDSAs in the mining industry.
 A major aspect through which this will be ensured is the Social and Labour Plan required for mining operations, which encapsulates most of the requirements of the Mining Charter.

 The Mining Titles Registration Amendment Act (Act 24 of 2003) and Regulations have been implemented simultaneously with the implementation of the MPRDA and new amendments to this legislation are under consideration.
-Further revisions to the Act are only expected in 2009.
+Further revisions to the Act are expected during the 2009 calendar year.
 It provides the mechanism to give effect to the provisions of the MPRDA, in particular with regard to the registration of rights under the MPRDA.

-Sasol Mining held various prospecting permits or mining authorisations with respect to our existing mining operations, which are now being classified as old order rights.
-We applied for the conversion of our existing old order mining rights in the Secunda area and commenced with the process to apply for the conversion of the old order mining right in respect of the Mooikraal Operations near Sasolburg.
+Sasol Mining held various prospecting permits or mining authorisations with respect to our existing mining operations, which were classified as old order rights.
+We have applied for the conversion of all our existing old order mining rights in the Secunda area as well as our Mooikraal Operations near Sasolburg, well within the 30 April 2009 deadline imposed by the MPRDA.
 All old order prospecting rights have been converted to new-order prospecting rights.
 In addition, Sasol Mining held the rights to coal over large reserves not covered by prospecting permits or mining authorisations.
 In terms of the MPRDA, these were classified as unused old order rights.
-We have acquired prospecting rights in terms of the MPRDA over all these areas, except for one application which is still under consideration by the DME and expected to be finalised in 2009.
+We have acquired prospecting rights in terms of the MPRDA over all these areas, except for one application which is still under consideration by the DMR and expected to be finalised during the 2009 calendar year.
 It is the declared intent of the South African government not to disrupt operations as a result of the introduction of the new legislation.
-When considering applications for the conversion of old order mineral rights under the MPRDA, the Minister of Minerals and Energy must take into account, among other factors, the applicant company's compliance with the Mining Charter.
-We intend to undertake any appropriate action required to ensure conversion of our existing old order mining rights under the MPRDA.
+When considering applications for the conversion of old order mineral rights under the MPRDA, the Minister of Mineral Resources must take into account, among other factors, the applicant company's compliance with the Mining Charter.
+We have undertaken and will continue to undertake any appropriate action required to ensure conversion of our existing old order mining rights under the MPRDA.

-The Act provides that a mining right granted under the Act may be cancelled if the mineral to which such mining right relates is not mined at an optimal rate.
-The MPRDA also provides that any rights granted under the MPRDA may be cancelled or suspended if activities are being conducted in contravention of the MPRDA, if any material terms or conditions of such rights are breached or if the approved environmental management programme is contravened.
-However, such cancellation or suspension is subject to the Minister of Minerals and Energy giving written notice of the intention to suspend or cancel the relevant right and affording the holder the opportunity to show why the right should not be cancelled or suspended.
+The MPRDA provides that a mining right granted under the MPRDA may be cancelled if the mineral to which such mining right relates is not mined at an optimal rate.
+The MPRDA also provides that any rights granted under the MPRDA may be cancelled or suspended if activities are being conducted in contravention of the MPRDA, if any material terms or conditions of such rights are breached or if the approved environmental management programme/plan is contravened.
+However, such cancellation or suspension is subject to the Minister of Mineral Resources giving written notice of the intention to suspend or cancel the relevant right and affording the holder the opportunity to show why the right should not be cancelled or suspended.